MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-python.md

   see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 - The latest version of the [Quantum Development Kit for Python](xref:microsoft.quantum.install-qdk.overview#use-q-and-python-with-jupyter-notebooks).
 This installs the `qsharp` Python package and the IQ# kernel, which powers the Q# Jupyter Notebook and
 Python experiences.

+> [!NOTE]
+> When installing Python, the option to **Install using conda** is recommended.
+The steps in this article assume a conda installation.

 ## Quantum computing with Q# and Python